 In terms of height and precision, the Sony HT-A700’s performance is similar to that of the Sonos Arc, but the width of the soundstage and its forward projection is more convincing.
 The integrated sub is also one of the most impressive we’ve heard, with a taut, controlled and powerful performance.

 Packed with next-gen features and streaming options, the A7000 is an incredibly competent, future-proofed performer that sets a new benchmark for Dolby Atmos soundbars.
-It's brand new, so discounts will be rare.
+It's still relatively new, and discounts are rare.
 The latest, lowest prices are below – if you spot a deal, grab it while you can.

 Read the full Sony HT-A7000 review